divyanksingh/SVG_generator/README.txt

 	['1429591891', 'True', 117], ['1429592008', 'False', 26],
 	...
 ]

+svgwrite library is used for generating the svg from change_queue

+	'pip install svgwrite'

 Each member is taken from the head of the queue and a 'rect' sub-element is added to the root 'svg' element.
 The width of each 'rect' element